matthieukern/atom-epitech-norm/README.md

 # epitech-norm package
 ###### By [Matthieu Kern](mailto:matthieukern@gmail.com)

+## Disclaimer
+This package is still a work in progress.
+Some bugs could remains and the code you're writing with this plugin can be not norm-compliant.
+If you find a bug, don't hesitate to create an issue on GitHub or to write a pull request !

 ## Use
 * To activate the norm-compliant style, use the `epitech-norm:enable` command.
 * To disable it, use the `epitech-norm:disable` command.